tailhook/verwalter/doc/concepts.rst

 Furthermore we have a helper utilities to actually keep matching processes running.
-So in many simple cases scheduler may just return the number of processes it wants to run.
-In simplified form it looks like this:
+So in many simple cases scheduler may just return the number of processes it wants to run or keep running.
+In simplified form it looks like
+this:

 .. code-block:: lua